 The Gunn/Stewart Trail Ride, which takes place twice a year, is a two-day ride through the countryside and attracts over 1000 riders from miles around.
 For more information, call 706-465-3847.

 In addition to local school athletics, the City of Warrenton Recreation Department offers programs for the youth in the area.
 Within a convenient drive, professional and semi-professional games are enjoyable family sporting events to attend.
+Running, Cycling and Tennis events are held on an annual basis.

 Ballet, symphony, and theater production are also available with a short drive.